pawarrachana06/Docker-Notes/Docker_file_guide.md

   ```docker
 docker builder prune
 ```
--To clear all the docker image/containers
+- To clear all the docker image/containers
 ```docker
 docker system prune
 ```